dragonfly-ai/narr/README.md

 ## Caveats:

 <ul>
-<li>NArr relies heavily on Scala 3 features and offers no Scala 2 compatibility.</li>
+<li>NArr relies heavily on Scala 3 features and sadly offers no support for Scala 2.</li>
 <li>

 In some cases, type inference fails on higher kinds, for example, consider the following class: